aws-samples/eks-blueprints-for-proton/README.md

 ![proton_registry](images/proton_registry.png)

 For Terraform to be able to deploy/vend clusters, it needs to assume a proper IAM role.
 In addition, since for our solution we will use Terraform open source, we also need an S3 bucket to save the Terraform state.
-To do this please follow the instructions [at this page](./scripts/cloudformation/README.md).
+To do this please follow the instructions [at this page](./scripts/README.md).

-> The above is a one-off CFN stack we use to create an IAM role and S3 bucket.
-If you are vested in Terraform and want to use Terraform to create these two objects it's perfectly fine.

-Retrieve the role ARN and the S3 bucket name from the stack above and update the [env-config.json](./env_config.json) file in your GitHub repository.
+Retrieve the role ARN and the S3 bucket name from the output of the IaC above and update the [env-config.json](./env_config.json) file in your GitHub repository.
 Make sure to update the `region` parameter to the region you are using.

 Create two IAM users that you will be using to mimic the `platform administrator` and the `developer`:
 - `protonadmin` (with the AWS managed `AWSProtonFullAccess` policy)